 The President has alienated and denigrated our allies and has directly harmed our image in the world.
 On the flipside, he legitimized Kim Jong Un, undermined sanctions on Russia, and hurt our economy by starting a trade war against China.
-Obviously it’s good for the U.S. to form good relations with other nations, but if those relationships require bowing down to dictators and souring connections with our allies, it simply doesn’t make sense.
+It’s good for the U.S. to form good relations with other nations, but if those relationships require bowing down to dictators and souring connections with our allies, it isn’t worth it.

 While Trump has made a few good moves, including backing Guaido in Venezuela and the creation of the USMCA, he has made many more missteps.
-These include withdrawing from the Open Skies Treaty, withdrawing from the Iran Nuclear Deal, expressing support for nuclear proliferation, axing the policy that required the public disclosure of how many people are killed in drone strikes, quadrupling drone strikes and much more.
+These include withdrawing from the Open Skies Treaty, withdrawing from the Iran Nuclear Deal, expressing support for nuclear proliferation, axing the policy that required the public disclosure of how many people are killed in drone strikes, and quadrupling drone strikes.

 Being President of a nation at a time when people are speaking out against racial injustice, sidestepping questions about racism or spreading divisive rhetoric is not good leadership.
 You should address the issue, explicitly condemn white supremacy and hatred, and offer solutions.
 For years, Trump’s supporters have said that his strongest point is that he is not a politician and speaks his mind.